Become a Trip Leader this Fall!

 Outdoor Leadership Field Experience Pre-Trip Thursday, March 14th

 Final Preparations for OLFE

-Outdoor Leadership Field Experience Sunday, March 19th-Saturday, March 25th -
+Outdoor Leadership Field Experience Sunday, March 24th-Saturday, March 30th

 You will pull together all of your knowledge developed on-campus and, as Trip Leaders in small teams, you will take turns being leaders of the day as we backpack down the coast of the Olympic Peninsula.
 In this role you will practice applying all of your leadership, risk management and technical skills while managing the interpersonal needs of your group members.
-In the OLFE, you will also leave with an integrated Wilderness First Aid (WFA) Certification and complete a Leave No Trace Awareness workshop.
 This is a fun, challenging, and exciting week that will set you up for success as a Leader for your years to come with the Outdoor Center!

 - Increase confidence and self-awareness

 - Develop meaningful relationships and build a supportive community

 - Cultivate interpersonal communication and leadership skills

 - Gain a greater sense of place at Western Washington University